Approximate matrix factorisations and decompositions

 11 Lanczos decomposition

-Lanczos decomposition is handy approximation for matrices which are cheap to multiply because of some structure, but expensive to store.
+Lanczos decomposition is a handy approximation for matrices which are cheap to multiply because of some structure, but expensive to store.
 It can also be used to calculate an approximate inverse cheaply.

 12 Estimating rank